 The state of Texas actually refers to custody as conservatorship.
 When parents share custody of a child, they act as joint managing conservators.
 Under a joint managing conservatorship, each parent is responsible for making specific decisions for the child and visitation is split between the two parents’ homes.
-Which parent makes what decisions and how much time and what days the child spends in each home is hashed out during custody negotiations.
+Which parent makes what decisions and the visitation rights (how much time and what days the child spends in each home) is hashed out during custody negotiations.

 Sole custody in Texas is referred to as a sole managing conservatorship.
 Under this arrangement, the child typically resides with one parent who makes most if not all decisions about the child’s upbringing.
 Since the state of Texas believes that most children benefit from having a relationship with both parents, it isn’t easy to get sole custody in Texas.